Making Non-Profit Websites a Breeze

 About The Author

-Eric Belliveau serves as the Director of Web Operations at Wild Apple Design Group, bringing 25 years of expertise in content management workflows and systems.
-With a strategic focus on helping organizations harness evolving web technologies, Eric empowers nonprofits and SMBs to drive growth, streamline operations, and build stronger internal teams.
+Eric Belliveau serves as the Director of Web Ops @ Wild Apple Design Group, bringing 25 years of expertise in content management workflows and systems.
+He’s passionate about helping organizations adopt and maximize the benefits of evolving web technologies, always with a strategic focus on long-term growth and success.